spicetify/docs/docs/development/js-modules.md

 npm install kuroshiro kuroshiro-analyzer-kuromoji
 ```

 Go to user's `Extensions` folder, you can see `node_modules` folder is created and contains all installed packages files.
-Next, go to `kuroshiro` and `kuroshiro-analyzer-kuromoji`folder to locate ES6 Module distribution files.
+Next, go to the `kuroshiro` and `kuroshiro-analyzer-kuromoji`folder to locate ES6 Module distribution files.

 3. After that I can comfortably include both of them in my extension.
 Following is extension code: